SolarNetwork/nifty-modbus/README.md

 }
 ```

 The above snippet was taken from the [TcpClientReadRegistersExample][ex-tcp-client] class.
+See the
+[examples project](examples/) project for more samples.

 # Modbus Shell